solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 date: Apr 30, 2024
 difficulty: intro
 title: "How to create a token on Solana"
-description: "Learn how to create a token on Solana."
+description: "Learn how to create a SPL token on Solana with meta data."
 tags:
   - quickstart
   - web3js
-  - Token 2022
+  - token 2022
-  - Token Extensions
+  - token extensions
-  - Metaplex
+  - metaplex
-  - spl
+  - cli
 keywords:
   - tutorial
   - intro to solana development